Photo credit: Cindy Hill

-Stephanie completed an interdisciplinary BFA at NSCAD University (Halifax, NS) and is a 2025 MFA candidate at the University of Guelph (Guelph, ON).
-Fortin has participated as a full-time artist-in-residence with Harbourfront Centre (Toronto, ON), Akin + Museum of Contemporary Art Toronto (MOCA), La Maison des métiers de Québec in Quebec City and Est-Nord-Est, Saint-Jean-Port- Joli, Quebec as part of the 2021 Biennale de Sculpture de Saint-Jean-Port-Joli, and has received grants and awards from Craft Ontario, Ontario Arts Council, Toronto Arts Council, Harbourfront Centre and The Tony Scherman Graduate Scholarship in 2023.
+Fortin holds a Master of Fine Arts, Studio Art degree from the University of Guelph (Guelph, ON), and completed an interdisciplinary Bachelor of Fine Arts from Nova Scotia College of Art and Design (NSCAD) University (Halifax, NS).
+Fortin has participated as a full-time artist-in-residence with Harbourfront Centre (Toronto, ON), Akin + Museum of Contemporary Art Toronto (MOCA), La Maison des métiers de Québec in Quebec City and Est-Nord-Est, Saint-Jean-Port- Joli, Quebec as part of the 2021 Biennale de Sculpture de Saint-Jean-Port-Joli.
+She has been awarded grants from Ontario Arts Council, Toronto Arts Council, Craft Ontario, Harbourfront Centre and the University of Guelph.
 Fortin’s studio resides in Guelph, Ontario, on the traditional lands of the Mississaugas of the Credit First Nation, Anishinabewaki Nation, Attiwonderonk, and Haudenosaunee Confederacy.

 stephkfortin@gmail.com